Kent State Golden Flashes football: 2013–present

 Paul Haynes, a Kent State alum who had previously served as defensive coordinator at Arkansas, was hired as Kent State's head football coach on December 18, 2012.
 Haynes was the second African American head coach in the history of Kent State football.

 In Haynes' first season, the Golden Flashes finished with a 4–8 record.
 Kent State followed that season with a 2–9 mark in 2014 and consecutive 3–9 seasons in 2015 and 2016.
 Haynes was fired after the 2017 season, finishing his tenure with a record of 14–45 overall, 9–30 in conference play.

-Sean Lewis became head coach for the 2018 season.
-The Golden Flashes finished the 2019 season with a record of 7-6, and at the end of the season, the Golden Flashes won their first ever Bowl game, a 51–41 victory over Utah State in the Tropical Smoothie Cafe Frisco Bowl.
+Sean Lewis was hired as head coach in 2018 and served for five seasons, compiling an overall record of 24–31 and 19–17 in MAC play.
+He led Kent State to bowl game appearances in 2019 and 2021, including the program's first-ever bowl win, a 51–41 victory over Utah State in the Tropical Smoothie Cafe Frisco Bowl.
+In 2021 he also led the team to only their second appearance in the MAC Championship game.
+Lewis left the program in December 2022 when he was hired as offensive coordinator for the Colorado Buffaloes Football Team under head coach Deion Sanders.

+Kenni Burns was hired as head coach in 2023.
+In his first season, he led the team to a 1-11 record, the worst in FBS college football.
+Kenni Burns went 0-12 with Kent State in 2024.